 However, certain machines can start serving the next job before the previous one has left the machine.
-Typically these machines are some minifactories themselves.
-For these machines, we cannot use a simple queuing model.
-Therefore, for those machines, we cannot use the relation (17.1) to derive EPTs.
+Typically these machines are some mini-factories themselves.
+For these machines we can not use a simple queuing model.
+Therefore, for those machines, we can not use the relation (1) and derive effective process times.
 A different aggregate model is needed for those kind of machines.
-First attempts for an aggregate model for multiple lot machines have been made in Eerden et al. (2006) and Kock et al. (2006b).
-In particular, these models can also be used for aggregating parts of a manufacturing system.
-For the most recent results in this area, the interested reader may refer to Veeger et al. (2009) and http://se.wtb.tue.nl/~sereports.
+First attempts for an aggregate model for multiple lot machines have been made in [Eerden et al., 2006, Kock et al., 2006b].
+In particular these models can also be used for aggregating parts of a manufacturing system.
+For the most recent results in this area the interested reader is referred to http://se.wtb.tue.nl/~sereports.